pat/thinking-sphinx/indexing.md

 indexes content
 {% endhighlight %}

-Keep in mind that if you're referencing a column that shares its name with a core Ruby method (such as id, name or type), then you'll need to specify it using a symbol.
+Keep in mind that if you're referencing a column that shares its name with a core Ruby method (such as id, name or type) and you're using Thinking Sphinx v1 or v2, then you'll need to specify it using a symbol.

 {% highlight ruby %}
 indexes :name
 {% endhighlight %}

 You don't need to keep the same names as the database, though.
-Use the `:as` option to signify an alias.
+Use the `:as` option to signify a new name.
+Field and attribute names must be unique, so specifying custom names (instead of the column name for both) is essential.

 {% highlight ruby %}
 indexes content, :as => :post